 8. Verified airtight

-9. Don't vent the roof (generally speaking it doesn't work)
+9. Don't vent the roof (generally speaking, it doesn't work)

 Successfully vented flat roofs require an enormous free venting cross-section.
 Most vented flat roofs don't work properly, and can actually cause problems, as a humid vent space can cause condensation and rot the cold wood roof deck above.

-10. Have a professional WUFI it
+10. Want to break a rule?
+(Or not.)
+Have a professional WUFI it

 You can follow all the rules above and even break a few - but you must do a WUFI of your roof, to confirm the risk profile.
 In most cases we've found - a foam free solution is possible.

-Have a certified professional WUFI the assembly or get an architect/engineer stamp of approval on the drawings.
+Again, have a certified professional WUFI the assembly or get an architect/engineer stamp of approval on the drawings.
 Building code typically dictates how such assemblies are allowed legally, and design professionals may be required to take responsibility.